MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ## Installing a specific version

-You must first configure `azure-cli` repository information as shown above.
+You must first configure `azure-cli` repository information as shown previously.
 Available versions can be found at [Azure CLI release notes](../release-notes-azure-cli.md).

 1. To view available versions with command: